Atheism-Theism – Cumulative case for God

 What’s left is one unsupported claim tied together to another unsupported claim, and so on.

 The cumulative argument fails because no amount of poor arguments leads to one good argument.
-Also, vague definitions, and flawed reasoning, can make a narrative appear to fit together as long as you don’t look too closely.
+Also, vague definitions and flawed reasoning can make a narrative appear to fit together if you don’t look too closely.

 Beliefs are like that; they’re adjusted and tweaked so that the pieces fit together in the believer’s mind.
-Any discrepancies are either brushed aside or meanings are altered, so it does make sense.
-Fitting them together poorly doesn’t mean the narrative is based on fact.
+Any discrepancies are brushed aside, meanings altered, or new ideas are added so it makes sense.
+Fitting them together doesn’t mean the narrative is based on fact.

-Objections to specific god claim from sceptics are often brushed aside with this appeal to coherence; it might be called the Franchise Defence.
-What’s going on here is that an entire worldview (Christian franchise) is used to reject a specific rebuttal against a specific claim within that franchise. (claim A is true because it fits with claims B, C etc).
+Objections to specific God claims from sceptics are often brushed aside with this appeal to coherence; it might be called the Franchise Defence.
+What’s going on here is that an entire worldview (say, a Christian franchise) is used to reject a specific rebuttal against a particular claim within that franchise. (claim A is true because it fits claims B, C, etc).
 It’s dishonest debating because the individual claims are not addressed on their own merits.

 Each claim should be assessed for how truthful it is in describing reality. (correspondence).
-How well individual claims fit together (coherence) is irrelevant to the broader claim, they all describe reality.
+How well individual claims fit together (coherence) is a different issue.

-Coherence means the narrative or paradigm has been well thought out, but I’ve heard sceptics make the point that Theists worldviews often need to fit together better when you look closer.
+It makes sense, that is, coherence means the narrative or paradigm has been thought out; however, I’ve heard sceptics make the point that Theist’s worldviews often don’t fit together when you look closer.
 It all makes the argument or claim fall flat.